 - certain bank accounts.

-These non-exempt properties are used to pay off creditors.
+Non-exempt properties can be used to pay off creditors.
 Many people who choose chapter 7 bankruptcy have few properties that qualify as non-exempt.

 Items like: